arcee-ai/mergekit/docs/create_a_merge_method.md

 execution path without repeating scalar validation or parameter binding.
 Missing optional inputs retain their original positions and coefficients; loaded tensor shapes, devices, and input contracts are still checked at execution time.
-Singleton batches use the common packer without compatibility bucketing.
+Singleton batches borrow input views without compatibility bucketing or packing.

 Individual methods do not define graph tasks.
 Other consumers can construct `MergeBatch` directly without importing graph or config types.